Luigi Cagnola: Napoleonic period

-From that time Cagnola devoted himself entirely to architecture.
-After the death of his father he spent two years in Verona and Venice, studying the architectural structures of these cities.
-In 1806 he was called upon to erect a triumphal arch for the marriage of Eugene Beauharnais with the princess of Bavaria.
-The arch was of wood, but was of such beauty that it was resolved to carry it out in marble.
+During this period the Rationalist principles of Cagnola’s training became integrated with his study of Palladio, although his interpretation of the latter resulted in works that were more austere in design and use of materials, such as his project for a triangular casino (c.
+1787; plans at Milan, Sforza Castle).
+In 1806 Cagnola was called upon to erect a triumphal arch to celebrate the marriage of the Viceroy Eugène de Beauharnais to Princess Augusta of Bavaria.
+The arch was of wood, but was of such beauty, that it was rebuilt in marble and placed at the entrance to the Foro Bonaparte on the Strada del Sempione.
 The first stone was laid on October 14, 1807.
 The result was the magnificent Arco della Pace ("Arch of Peace") at Porta Sempione in Milan, surpassed in dimensions only by the Arc de Triomphe in Paris.
-Among other works executed by Cagnola are the Porta Ticinese and the chapel of Santa Marcellina in Milan, and the church tower in Urgnano.